 The Medicare Safe Harbor Provision

 For millions of individuals whose Medicare Part B premiums are deducted straight from their Social Security check, a federal "safe harbor" provision effectively freezes their Medicare premiums when the COLA is zero.
 This law is intended to prevent Social Security benefits from decreasing in nominal terms from one year to the next.

 When this happens, those who enroll in Medicare Part B for the first time during a zero-COLA year, along with those who are not collecting Social Security benefits, will pay higher Part B premiums than those whose premiums were frozen under the safe harbor provisions.

 Questions for Your Attorney

-- How will the absence of COLA and changes in Medicare payments affect my income tax situation?
-Do I need to do any tax planning?
+- How will the absence of COLA or changes in Medicare premiums affect my financial situation?

 - How much can I expect to receive in Social Security benefits when I retire?
 Is it wise for younger workers to factor Social Security benefits into their planning at all?

 - Do I need to make any changes now to my retirement plans in light of possible changes to Social Security that may occur?